 The fundamental difference starts with the type of question each review answers.

 Systematic reviews answer focused, answerable questions structured around a specific comparison.
-The PICO framework (Population, Intervention, Comparison, Outcome) is the standard tool for framing systematic review questions.
+The interactive PICO builder tool (Population, Intervention, Comparison, Outcome) is the standard tool for framing systematic review questions.
 Examples: "Does cognitive behavioral therapy reduce anxiety symptoms compared to waitlist control in adults?" or "What is the diagnostic accuracy of rapid antigen tests for COVID-19?"

 Integrative reviews address broader conceptual or phenomenological questions that cannot be reduced to a single comparison.
 Examples: "What is known about the experience of moral distress among critical care nurses?" or "How has the concept of patient engagement evolved across healthcare disciplines?"
 These questions require evidence from multiple paradigms, mixing quantitative outcome data with qualitative experiences and theoretical frameworks.